Dams Sector Consequence-Based Top Screen

 Considering the large number of assets within the Dams Sector—more than 90,000 dams and more than 100,000 miles of levees—the Dams Sector Consequence-Based Top Screen is a clear and consistent strategy to systematically identify and prioritize critical sector facilities.

 The Consequence-Based Top Screen (CTS) methodology identifies the critical facilities within the Dams Sector that have the potential for the greatest impact to their surrounding area in the event of a failure or disruption.
 These facilities are known as high-consequence facilities.
-By focusing on potential consequences and separating the analysis from the threat and vulnerability elements of the risk process, the CTS approach enables the sector to prioritize those high-consequence facilities that need further assessments, additional analysis, and detailed studies, regardless of the hazard.
+By focusing on potential consequences and separating the analysis from the threat and vulnerability elements of the risk process, the CTS methodology enables the sector to prioritize those high-consequence facilities that need further assessments, additional analysis, and detailed studies, regardless of the hazard.
+Other benefits include:

 - This process can be especially helpful for an owner responsible for a large portfolio of dams because resources can be focused on the higher priority facilities.

-- In the case of an adversary looking for a target-rich environment, the CTS approach can effectively reduce the size of the problem by identifying those assets that could potentially attract higher adversarial interest.
+- In the case of an adversary looking for a target-rich environment, the CTS methodology can effectively reduce the size of the problem by identifying those assets that could potentially attract higher adversarial interest.

 - For the emergency management community, the CTS results can inform them on which facilities should receive additional attention because of their potential for significant impacts at the local and regional levels.